Before you go wallet hunting, there are several things that you should consider:

 If I want someone to send me Bitcoins for some transaction, I’ll give them this address.

 Similarly, I can buy more Bitcoin from an exchange like Coinbase and then send it to my Jaxx wallet by just putting the receiving address there.

 Similarly, for sending cryptos from your wallet to an address (your own address on an exchange or a friend’s wallet address) you can click on Send.

 On the next screen, you can enter the receiving address and the amount that you wish to send.

 You can explore the wallet’s settings through the menu.

-In Settings, you can setup your security PIN if you didn’t do it during initial wallet setup.
+In Settings, you can set up your security PIN if you didn’t do it during the initial wallet setup.
 You can change the PIN.
 You can also remove it completely but doing so will leave you vulnerable.

 In Tools, you can backup your wallet as we discussed before.
 From Tools, you can also transfer a paper wallet to Jaxx.
 This means you’ll be sending funds from the paper wallet or private keys into your current wallet in Jaxx.

 There you go.
 Now you can setup a crypto wallet of your own and start receiving or transferring funds.

 While you can use Jaxx during the initial stages of your crypto trading journey, I highly recommend getting a hardware wallet as they are very safe.